-Patients and caregivers should look out for the onset of suicidal thoughts and behaviors, especially early during treatment, and when the dosage is adjusted up or down.
-Any new or sudden changes in mood, behaviors, thoughts, or feelings should be reported to the patient's healthcare provider right away.
+Patients and caregivers should be made aware of the onset of suicidal thoughts and behaviors, especially at the start of treatment, or when the dosage is adjusted up or down.
+Any new or sudden changes in mood, behaviors, thoughts, or feelings should be reported to a healthcare provider right away.

 Symptoms of concern include:

 - trouble sleeping (insomnia)